InDubitubly/startup/README.md

 ###### Notes from naming an IP
 Feels a lot cooler, I've now got a website with a url.
 A lot easier to understand too.

+###### Notes from HTML with Simon
+It's scary how easy we can do things if we have the permissions file.
+Glad we were quickly instructed to keep it safe.
+Referencing other HTML pages is as easy as the href call, makes linking pages on a site make much more sense.